The eCommerce business model is flourishing nowadays. After the pandemic, people’s shopping behavior has completely changed around the globe.

 10 Top eCommerce Marketing Strategies to Boost Sales in 2022

 Do you want people to buy from your eCommerce store, leaving Amazon, Shopify, or other big brands?
-Then, you need a powerful marketing strategy to capture, nurture and convert leads to sales.
+Then, you need a powerful marketing strategy with sales enablement to capture, nurture and convert leads to sales.

 Below we have analyzed various eCommerce brands’ approaches and shortlisted the best 10 strategies that will drive more sales in 2022.

 SEO optimization will help you appear on the top of search engines.
 It will allow you to make people aware of your brand and enter them into your sales funnel.

 Usually, people think SEO means researching the relevant keywords and embedding them into your content.
 But in reality, SEO is a deeper concept and broadly divided into two categories:

 - On-page SEO: All the search engines optimization activities you perform on your website are called on-page SEO, such as adding keywords to product descriptions, blogs, etc.

 - Off-page SEO: SEO operations that you perform out of your site like guest blogging, social media marketing, and so on.

 By keeping your eCommerce SEO sharp, you can easily capture potential customers’ interest.

 Therefore, you should use tools like Google Keywords Planner to find high-performing keywords and then, in product descriptions, blogs, and other ways, smartly embed them into your website.

 2. Personalize your email marketing campaigns